0graph/QLearn/docs/source/faq.rst

 Tips and Tricks
 ----------------
-* Use the `--rescale` flag to downscale your input data.
+* Use the ``--rescale`` flag to downscale your input data.
 This can significantly speed up training time.
 * Experiment with different model depths and channel sizes to find the best configuration for your data.
-* Use the `--chunk_size` flag to adjust the size of the image chunks used for training.
+* Use the ``--chunk_size`` flag to adjust the size of the image chunks used for training.
 Smaller chunks can help with memory management but may slow down training.
    * Note: chunk sizes also affect the context window of the model.
 Smaller chunks may lead to less context being available for the model to learn from, which can change the results.
-* Use the `--normalize_targets` flag to normalize your target values.
+* Use the ``--normalize_targets`` flag to normalize your target values (regression only).
 This can help with training stability and convergence.
-* Use the `--batch_size` flag to adjust the batch size used during training.
+* Use the ``--batch_size`` flag to adjust the batch size used during training.
 Larger batch sizes can speed up training but may require more memory.